Tutor: the docker-based Open edX distribution designed for peace of mind

-Tutor is a one-click install of Open edX, both for production and local development, inside docker containers.
-Tutor is easy to run, fast, full of cool features, and it is already used by dozens of Open edX platforms in the world.
+Tutor is the Docker-based Open edX distribution, both for production and local development.
+The goal of Tutor is to make it easy to deploy, customize, upgrade and scale Open edX.
+Tutor is reliable, fast, extensible, and it is already used by hundreds of Open edX platforms around the world.

 tutor local quickstart

 Yes :) This is what happens when you run

 tutor local quickstart:

 You answer a few questions about the Configuration of your Open edX platform.

 Configuration files are generated from templates.